carloswestman/jumpspider/README.md

 </td>
 <td>
 Posts a new crawl job<br>
-At the moment the methods waits for the job to finnish to return the outputs of each step of the crawler.
-This could be modified to enqueue jobs and have a separate method for listing the results<br>
+At the moment the method waits for the job to finish to return the outputs of each step of the crawler.
+In the future this could be modified to only add a crawling job and relay on other methods for listing the results when the job ends<br>
 Call example:<br>
 <pre style="url">
 http://localhost:8080/api/repository?url=http://www.nba.com/standings/2012/team_record_comparison/conferenceNew_Std_Div.html?ls=iref:nba:gnav